-(10) The court must not grant a request for a postponement unless it is satisfied that the party making the request would be severely prejudiced if the postponement is not granted.

-(11) If a court postpones an enquiry it must extend any interim protection order which is in force accordingly.

-Act No. 4, 2003 COMBATING OF DOMESTIC VIOLENCE ACT, 2003

-(12) If a court postpones an enquiry in the absence of one of the parties, it must direct that notice of the new date for the enquiry be served in the prescribed manner on the party who is not present.

-(13) If, on the date and at the time fixed for the enquiry, the respondent fails to appear in person at the court and the court is satisfied that notice of the enquiry was correctly served on the respondent as contemplated in section 9(1), the court may -
+- (10) The court must not grant a request for a postponement unless it is satisfied that the party making the request would be severely prejudiced if the postponement is not granted. - (11) If a court postpones an enquiry it must extend any interim protection order which is in force accordingly. - (12) If a court postpones an enquiry in the absence of one of the parties, it must direct that notice of the new date for the enquiry be served in the prescribed manner on the party who is not present. - (13) If, on the date and at the time fixed for the enquiry, the respondent fails to appear in person at the court and - (a) the court is satisfied that notice of the enquiry was correctly served on the respondent as contemplated in section 9(1), the court may - - (i) proceed to hear and determine the matter in the absence of the respondent but taking into account any representations, if any, made by the respondent under section 8(4)(a); or

+[The phrase "if any" in subparagraph (i) is superfluous.]

-- (a) proceed to hear and determine the matter in the absence of the respondent; or - (b) where the court is satisfied having regard to the material before it, that it is appropriate to do so, postpone the matter and, if necessary, order that the respondent be summoned to appear in court on the date on which the matter has been postponed to.
+- (ii) where the court is satisfied having regard to the material before it, that it is appropriate to do so, postpone the matter and, if necessary, order that the respondent be summoned to appear in court on the date on which the matter has been postponed to; or - (b) the court is not satisfied that proper service has been effected on the respondent, the court - - (i) must set a new return date and cause the parties to be informed of such date; - (ii) must extend the interim protection order accordingly, unless there is evidence before the court that the interim protection order is no longer warranted; and - (iii) may issue any directions regarding service on the respondent as may be required in the circumstances.

+[Subsection (13) is substituted with amendment markings by Act 6 of 2022.]

-(14) If at the time fixed for the enquiry, the respondent appears in court, but neither the applicant nor the complainant, as the case maybe, appears either in person or through the representative contemplated in subsection (7), the court may -
+(14) If at the time fixed for the enquiry, the respondent appears in court, but neither the applicant nor the complainant, as the case may be, appears either in person or through the representative contemplated in subsection (7), the court may -